-Sales volume in Q2, 2020 dropped 58.2 percent vs a year ago because the market was shut down for three months, preventing showings, contract signings and closings.
-Price per square foot was $2,014, down 3 percent from a year ago.
-When compared to the peak of 2017, price per square foot in Q2, 2020 was down 7 percent.
+Sales volume in Q3, 2020 dropped 43.2 percent vs a year ago as people moved out of Manhattan or decided to hold off on property purchase.
+Price per square foot was $2,016, up 3.3 percent from a year ago.
+When compared to the peak of 2017, price per square foot in Q3, 2020 was down 7 percent.

 These declines are significant in a non-speculative market like Manhattan.
 Property prices go up because of inflation, so it’ll never go to the levels of year 2000 or even year 2009.
 The same reason the cost of a burger now will not go down to their price in year 2009.